depaolim/wrun/README.md

  * server, port: connection parameters for daemon
  * executable_name: name of exe or script available in the EXECUTABLE_PATH of the daemon
  * params: various command line arguments passed to executable
- * result: dictionary with collected output and returncode
+ * result: dictionary with collected stdout and returncode

 The client does not need PyWin32